abhiTronix/vidgear/docs/gears/webgear/usage.md

     * **Various Encoding Parameters:**

-        In WebGear API, the input video frames are first encoded into [**Motion JPEG (M-JPEG or MJPEG**)](https://en.wikipedia.org/wiki/Motion_JPEG) compression format, in which each video frame or interlaced field of a digital video sequence is compressed separately as a JPEG image, before sending onto a server.
+        In WebGear API, the input video frames are first encoded into [**Motion JPEG (M-JPEG or MJPEG**)](https://en.wikipedia.org/wiki/Motion_JPEG) compression format, in which each video frame or interlaced field of a digital video sequence is compressed separately as a JPEG image using [`simplejpeg`](https://gitlab.com/jfolz/simplejpeg) library, before sending onto a server.
 Therefore, WebGear API provides various attributes to have full control over JPEG encoding performance and quality, which are as follows:

-        *  **`frame_jpeg_quality`**: _(int)_ It controls the JPEG encoder quality.
-Its value varies from `0` to `100` (the higher is the better quality but performance will be lower).
-Its default value is `95`.
+        * **`jpeg_compression_quality`**: _(int/float)_ This attribute controls the JPEG quantization factor.
+Its value varies from `10` to `100` (the higher is the better quality but performance will be lower).
+Its default value is `90`.
 Its usage is as follows:

             ```python
-            options={"frame_jpeg_quality": 80} #JPEG will be encoded at 80% quality.
+            # activate jpeg encoding and set quality 95%
+            options = {"jpeg_compression_quality": 95}
             ```

-        * **`frame_jpeg_optimize`**: _(bool)_ It enables various JPEG compression optimizations such as Chroma sub-sampling, Quantization table, etc. These optimizations based on JPEG libs which are used while compiling OpenCV binaries, and recent versions of OpenCV uses [**TurboJPEG library**](https://libjpeg-turbo.org/), which is highly recommended for performance.
-Its default value is `False`.
-Its usage is as follows:
+        * **`jpeg_compression_fastdct`**: _(bool)_ This attribute if True, WebGear API uses fastest DCT method that speeds up decoding by 4-5% for a minor loss in quality.
+Its default value is also `True`, and its usage is as follows:

             ```python
-            options={"frame_jpeg_optimize": True} #JPEG optimizations are enabled.
+            # activate jpeg encoding and enable fast dct
+            options = {"jpeg_compression_fastdct": True}
             ```

-        * **`frame_jpeg_progressive`**: _(bool)_ It enables **Progressive** JPEG encoding instead of the **Baseline**.
-Progressive Mode, displays an image in such a way that it shows a blurry/low-quality photo in its entirety, and then becomes clearer as the image downloads, whereas in Baseline Mode, an image created using the JPEG compression algorithm that will start to display the image as the data is made available, line by line.
-Progressive Mode, can drastically improve the performance in WebGear but at the expense of additional CPU load, thereby suitable for powerful systems only.
-Its default value is `False` meaning baseline mode is in-use.
-Its usage is as follows:
+        * **`jpeg_compression_fastupsample`**: _(bool)_ This attribute if True, WebGear API use fastest color upsampling method.
+Its default value is `False`, and its usage is as follows:

             ```python
-            options={"frame_jpeg_progressive": True} #Progressive JPEG encoding enabled.
+            # activate jpeg encoding and enable fast upsampling
+            options = {"jpeg_compression_fastupsample": True}
             ```

 &nbsp;